 Do not allow the child to practice their sport every single day.
 Rest days are just as important as practicing.
-If your child has suffered from LLE, review her or his practice and game schedule with the doctor prior to resuming activity.
+If your child has suffered from Little Leaguer’s Elbow, review his or her practice and game schedule with the doctor before resuming activity.
 Do not practice sports that require overhead throwing year round.
 Take a break when the season is over.

 Request an Appointment at The Orthopedic Clinic Today